-"Anything serving as a document, whether printed, signed or sealed on paper, plastic or metal – a car registration plate, for instance – that constitutes an authorization or that can be forged to gain advantages, can land on my desk", says Fischer.
+"Anything serving as a document, whether printed, signed or sealed on paper, plastic, or metal – a car registration plate, for instance – that constitutes an authorization or that can be forged to gain advantages, can land on my desk", says Fischer.
 "To detect professional forgeries and to furnish watertight evidence for my appraisals, I have to keep up with the latest technology."
-He knows all the document production techniques from traditional printing to the RFID chip and the new security criteria for ID cards.
+He knows all the document production techniques from traditional printing to the RFID (radio-frequency identification) chip and the new security criteria for ID cards.

 "But my strangest case to date was a Senegalese single status certificate – a long, narrow strip of paper with a sort of writing I had never seen before.
 Before I can make any kind of statement, I am faced with the challenge of finding out what a document of that type is supposed to look like."

 If only the photo has been exchanged, and this has been carefully done, typographic examinations or data readouts do not provide any useful information.
-The only way to find clues is under the microscope.
+The only way to find clues is by looking with the microscope.
 Sometimes, Fischer bends the ID card over the edge of the table to look under the edge of the photo that has been stuck in.
 If he finds torn fibers on the side of the ID card that do not correspond to the back of the photo, the case is clear.

 "A false photo is still the most common way of manipulating ID cards", says Fischer.
 "With good forgeries it’s not always easy to find the clues.
 This is where I use the highest magnifications of the microscope.
 For basic examinations, the low zoom range between 20 and 30x is usually adequate."

 It was not until 600 years later that it was proved that this certificate, allegedly issued by Constantine I in the 4th century, could not be authentic.
 Nowadays, forgeries of this scale would be impossible.
-However, the temptation to gain advantages by false or manipulated documents is still strong enough to keep the police force and the courts extremely busy pursuing crimes of this kind.
+However, the temptation to gain advantages by false or manipulated documents is still strong enough to keep the police and courts extremely busy pursuing crimes of this kind.